 Who was F.M.
 Alexander

-He also noticed that many of his unconsciously held ideas added to this excessive tension.
+He also noticed that many of his unconsciously held ideas added to this excess tension.
 For instance, he had always mistakenly assumed that it was helpful to push his toes down hard into the floor while reciting.

 In 1904 he moved to London in order to spread knowledge of his technique more widely.
 He soon gained the support of several pre-eminent physicians, philosophers, scientists, Nobel Prize winners and artists; including A. Huxley, C. Sherrington, J. Dewey, G.B Shaw, N. Tinbergen and R. Magnus.
 In 1939 he established the first Alexander Technique teacher training course.